 Since 1979, RAC's parent company ROW Adventures has delivered unique, innovative adventure-travel tours worldwide.
 During this time we have served over 200,000 guests from the Galapagos Islands to Idaho whitewater rafting.
 We have been named annually by National Geographic as one of the "Best Adventure Travel Companies on Earth"...and we are right in Coeur d'Alene, Idaho!

 The ROW Adventure Center was an idea of the founders, Peter Grubb and Betsy Bowen, for many years.
 "We wanted to bring our years of experience in adventure travel home!" explains Peter.
 The ROW Adventure Center now operates all of the local activities in Spokane and Coeur d'Alene for ROW Adventures.

-There are four things that differentiate us: 1) Superb guest service; 2) Bringing meaningful interpretation to our trips; 3) Innovation; 4) Same family ownership for 30 years.
+There are three things that differentiate us: 1) Superb guest service; 2) Bringing meaningful interpretation to our trips; 3) Innovation.
+4) Same family ownership for 30 years.